Plasma diagnostics: Absorption spectroscopy

 By shining through the plasma a laser with a wavelength, tuned to a certain transition of one of the species present in the plasma, the absorption profile of that transition could be obtained.
 This profile provides information not only for the plasma parameters, that could be obtained from the emission profile, but also for the line-integrated number density of the absorbing species.

 Beam emission spectroscopy

 A beam of neutral atoms is fired into a plasma.
 Some atoms are excited by collisions within the plasma and emit radiation.
 This can be used to probe density fluctuations in a turbulent plasma.

 Charge exchange recombination spectroscopy

-In very hot plasmas (as in magnetic fusion experiments), light elements are fully ionized and don't emit line radiation.
-When a beam of neutral atoms is fired into the plasma, electrons from beam atoms are transferred to hot plasma ions, which form hydrogenic ions which promptly emit line radiation.
-This radiation is analyzed for ion density, temperature, and velocity.
+In extremely high-temperature plasmas, such as those found in magnetic fusion experiments, light elements become fully ionized and do not emit line radiation.
+However, when a beam of neutral atoms is fired into the plasma, a process known as charge exchange occurs.
+During charge exchange, electrons from the neutral beam atoms are transferred to the highly energetic plasma ions, leading to the formation of hydrogenic ions.
+These newly formed ions promptly emit line radiation, which is subsequently analyzed to obtain information about the plasma, including ion density, temperature, and velocity.

+One example of this is the Fast-Ion Deuterium-Alpha (FIDA) method employed in tokamaks.
+In this technique, charge exchange occurs between the neutral beam atoms and the fast deuterium ions present in the plasma.
+This method exploits the substantial Doppler shift exhibited by Balmer-alpha light emitted by the energetic atoms in order to determine the density of the fast ions.

 Laser-induced fluorescence

-If the plasma is not fully ionized but contains ions that fluoresce, laser-induced fluorescence can provide very detailed information on temperature, density, and flows.
+Laser-induced fluorescence (LIF) is a spectroscopic technique employed for the investigation of plasma properties by observing the fluorescence emitted when the plasma is stimulated by laser radiation.
+This method allows for the measurement of plasma parameters such as ion flow, ion temperature, magnetic field strength, and plasma density.
+Typically, tunable dye lasers are utilized to carry out these measurements.
+The pioneering application of LIF in plasma physics occurred in 1975 when researchers used it to measure the ion velocity distribution function in an argon plasma.
+Various LIF techniques have since been developed, including the one-photon LIF technique and the two-photon absorption laser-induced fluorescence (TALIF).